My Story

 That DIY spirit followed me from a council flat in Ladbroke Grove to a degree in Marketing Communications – a background that remains my secret weapon for creating design that doesn't just look good, but actually performs.

 Since 2013, I’ve operated as a creative polymath.
-I’ve shipped hundreds (possibly thousands) of commercial emails, art-directed illustration agencies, and built "first-of-its-kind" digital experiences like horizontal-scrolling long-reads.
+I’ve shipped hundreds (possibly thousands) of commercial emails, art-directed illustration agencies, and built "first of its kind" digital experiences like horizontal-scrolling long-reads.

 I’m a firm believer in clean, tidy, and accessible UI, but I’m always ready to break the design mould for the right brief.
 Whether I’m tinkering with AI tools or obsessing over a pixel-perfect layout, my goal is the same: high-impact work that refuses to leave anyone behind.